City walk in Lilleputthammer

 Storgata 45

-A log building embellished with bricks was constructed at this address in the 1850s.
-It became known as Baumannsgården after the county physician Ludvig Adolf Bauman, who served as a physician in Lillehammer from 1858-78.
-The Promenade Café was on the ground floor.
+Is a timber building dazzled with bricks and plastered, built in the 1850s.
+It was often called Baumannsgården after the district physician Ludvig Adolf Baumann, who was a doctor in Lillehammer from 1858-78.
+On the ground floor was the Promenade Café.

 Storgata 49 – Julingården

-This building was built by storekeeper Hove in 1846.
-The building has taken the name of the Julin family who owned the property from 1868 to 1911.
-The founder of Maihaugen, Anders Sandvig, rented a room from the Julin Family when he arrived in Lillehammer in 1885.
-He lived at this house and ran his dental practice up until 1894.
-Julingården has now been rebuilt at Maihaugen.
+Built by merchant Hove in 1846.
+The building gets its name from the Julin family, who owned it from 1868 to 1911.
+The founder of Maihaugen, Anders Sandvig, rented accommodation with the Julin family when he came to Lillehammer in 1885.
+Here he lived and had his dental practice until 1894.
+Today, Julingården has been rebuilt at Maihaugen.

 Storgata 51 – Gundersengården

-In 1845, the Gausdøl Simen Gundersen ran one of the most popular country stores in Lillehammer at this site.
-The Gundersengården has now been rebuilt at Maihaugen.
+From 1845, Gausdølen Simen Gundersen ran one of the most famous peasant shops in Lillehammer here.
+Gundersengården has today been rebuilt at Maihaugen.

 Storgata 54 – Salvesengården